Mortgage

 In real estate, a home is under contract when a buyer and seller have signed and dated a legal document to purchase a home.
 The written agreement provides details about both parties and the property being purchased, along with a breakdown of the price and costs involved in the transaction.

-Once everyone signs the contract, they are bound by law to follow the terms of that agreement.
+Once everyone signs the contract, they’re bound by law to follow the terms of that agreement.
 Sometimes the term “contingent” is used when referring to a home that’s under contract.
-That simply means there are certain conditions or “contingencies” that must be met for the sale to be completed.
+That simply means there are certain conditions (“contingencies”) that must be met for the sale to move forward.

 When you’re house hunting, you may notice the words “contingent,” “under contract” or “pending” on the real estate listing.
-As a buyer, there are some important differences between these terms that may guide your decision about whether to keep an eye on the home if the sale falls through.
+As a buyer, there are some important differences to understand about these terms:

-Under contract/contingent.
-A home listing with either of these statuses means there’s still a chance you could buy the home, since the current buyer and seller are still working through conditions in the contract.
+• Under contract/contingent.
+A home listing with either of these statuses means there’s still a chance you could buy the home, since the seller and current buyer are still working through conditions in the contract.
 For example, if there’s an inspection contingency, the buyer could back out if the home inspection reveals problems that the seller isn’t willing to fix.
-Once the house goes back on the market, you could then swoop in and buy it.
+Once the house goes back on the market, you can swoop in and make an offer.

 A signed purchase contract contains legal language and timelines that all the parties will need to be aware of.
 Contingencies give buyers and sellers a way to back out of a contract — if either party can’t satisfy a condition laid out in the contract, they have the right to negotiate the contract terms or cancel it.
 The most common contingencies involve inspections, home appraisals and financing.